BattMoTeam/BattMo/Documentation/publishedExamples/runElectrolyser.rst

 Setup input
 ^^^^^^^^^^^
-Setup the physical properties for the electrolyser using json input file
+Setup the physical properties for the electrolyser using json input file :battmofile:`alkalineElectrolyser.json<Electrolyser/Parameters/alkalineElectrolyser.json>`

 .. code-block:: matlab

   jsonstruct= parseBattmoJson('Electrolyser/Parameters/alkalineElectrolyser.json');
   paramobj = ElectrolyserInputParams(jsonstruct);

 Setup the grids.
-We consider a 1D model and the specifications can be read from a json input using :code:`setupElectrolyserGridFromJson`.
+We consider a 1D model and the specifications can be read from a json input file, here :battmofile:`electrolysergeometry1d.json<Electrolyser/Parameters/electrolysergeometry1d.json>`, using :battmo:`setupElectrolyserGridFromJson`.

 .. code-block:: matlab